Workspace Overview

 -

-- Starts the giraffe_driver node.
+Launch File: - Starts the giraffe_driver node.

 - Configures parameters for easy integration with other ROS 2 packages.